Skip to main content

 3. Fill out the required Headers and Parameters

-4. Click Send and wait for Response
+4. Click Send and wait for a Response

 πŸ’‘ TIP: Always test your implementation thoroughly before deploying to production.
 Use error handling to manage rate limit exceptions gracefully.